endless-snowfall/leetcode/src/leetcode/problems/problem00203/README.md

   - Space: No additional space is necessary as we modifying the input list.
   - Time: O(n) to process the input list once

-# Tags: Linked List, Assumptions, Linear
+# Tags: Easy, Linked List, Assumptions, Linear

 # Notes:
   - When looking for the "new head" it may not exist and the helper can return null.
 We should guard against this in the downstream code.